Fine-tune and benchmark NVIDIA's GR00T N1.6 robotics foundation model on DGX Station

 --steps 32

 You should see per-step timing output and no errors.
-This confirms the model, CUDA, and data pipeline all work before committing to a longer fine-tuning run.
+This confirms the model, CUDA, and data pipeline work before a long fine-tuning run.

 NOTE

-The base model's pretrained processor does not include the LIBERO_PANDA embodiment configuration, so you cannot run evaluation directly on the LIBERO dataset with the base model.
+The base model's pretrained processor does not include the LIBERO_PANDA embodiment configuration, so you cannot run this standalone script on the LIBERO dataset with the base checkpoint alone.
 The LIBERO modality config is registered during fine-tuning.
-This is expected — LIBERO is a post-training benchmark.
+That is expected — LIBERO is a post-training benchmark.

-Fine-tune the base model on the LIBERO Spatial dataset.
-DGX Station's GB300 GPU with 284 GB HBM3e lets you use a batch size of 128 — roughly 4x what fits on a typical 80 GB GPU.
-Larger batch sizes mean more stable gradients and faster convergence per wall-clock hour.
+Fine-tune the base model on LIBERO Spatial.
+DGX Station's GB300 GPU with 284 GB HBM3e allows a global batch size of 128 — roughly several times what fits on a typical 80 GB GPU.
+Larger batches stabilize gradients and improve wall-clock throughput when the dataloader keeps the GPU fed.

 gr00t/experiment/launch_finetune.py \